rehanvdm/cdk-express-pipeline-github-diff/README.md

 ### PR Description output

 The action will append a formatted diff to the pull request description, it will never overwrite the existing description.
-Here’s an example of what it looks like:
+Here's an example of what it looks like:

 ![img.png](docs/imgs/pr_description.png)